cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ### Org Administrator (legacy)

-Org Administrators can manage the organization and its members, clusters, and configuration.
+Org Administrator (legacy) can manage the organization and its members, clusters, and configuration.
 This role grants the user permissions to perform all critical functions managing a {{ site.data.products.db }} organization:

 - [Create or delete a cluster](create-your-cluster.html)
 - [Invite Team Members to the organization](managing-access.html#invite-team-members-to-an-organization)